How to Taper a Label for Your Products

 - Radius 2

-These numbers will allow you to create your exact label shape in Illustrator.
+These numbers will allow you to create your exact custom container label shape in Illustrator.
 First, take each radius and create a pair of circles that share a common center (also known as concentric circles).
 Now you can use the drawing and transform tools to create a triangle that shares an apex point with the center of the two circles.
 The triangle should use the arc angle generated by the calculator and extend past the larger of the two circles.
 In the end, the two circles and triangle will intersect to create a curved dieline for your container.

 Step 4: Identify an ideal rectangular shape

 Even though you have a curved dieline, you still need to figure out how to warp your design to fit your container.
 To start, you’ll want to convert your curved dieline into an ideal rectangular shape.

 Before you find your shape, make sure to add a bleed area that extends your design artwork at least 1/16” past the edges of your curved label dieline.
 This will add some extra insurance that your labels don’t have any accidental white spaces once they’re cut.
 It’s also important to add this now because you’ll need to measure the top and bottom chords of your label to identify your ideal rectangular shape.
 A chord is the straight line between two corners of a curved dieline.

 Once you use Illustrator to find these measurements, you’ll then need to average the top and bottom length together.
 You can now build out your ideal rectangular shape with the measurements for the average chord length and your original height and use the Illustrator warp tool to curve your artwork.